JazminVidal/gop-dnn-epadb/README.md

 git clone https://github.com/JazminVidal/gop-dnn-epadb.git
 ```

-2. Download Librispeech ASR acoustic model from Kaldi into the repository:
+2. Download Librispeech ASR acoustic model from Kaldi a move it or link it inside the top directory of the repository:

 ```
 wget https://kaldi-asr.org/models/13/0013_librispeech_s5.tar.gz
 tar -zxvf 0013_librispeech_s5.tar.gz
 ```

-3. Check the requirements.txt file:
+3. Install the requirements:

 ```
 pip install -r requirements.txt
 ```

-4. Set the following lines in the file gop-dnn-epadb/path.sh:
+4. Set the following lines in the file path.sh inside the repository's top directory:
 ```
 export KALDI_ROOT=path/to/where/your/kaldi-trunk/is
 export EPADB_ROOT=path/to/where/epadb/is